Doreen Keogh: Later roles

 After leaving the soap in 1964, Keogh toured with fellow Coronation Street actors Ivan Beavis, Frank Pemberton, Ruth Holden and Lynne Carol in a farce, Coronation Street On The Road, written by Coronation Street writers Vince Powell and John Finch.
 However, the tour was a failure.

 Keogh's later television roles included starring in Z-Cars in 1974, a 1985 comedy drama, Mary in Inside Out, appearing as Imelda Egan in the BBC Northern Ireland drama Ballykissangel from 1997 to 1999, and as Mary Carroll, the Royles' neighbour in the Granada Television comedy The Royle Family between 1998 and 2006.
 She also had recurring roles in Father Ted and Cold Feet.
-In Ireland, she became an original cast member of RTÉ's soap opera, Fair City, playing Mary O'Hanlon from 1989 until 1995.
+In Ireland, she became an original cast member of RTÉ's soap opera Fair City, playing Mary O'Hanlon from 1989 until 1995.
 Keogh also made a one-off appearance as Mrs Candour in Crossroads in 1969.

-She had numerous supporting roles in films, including in the 1996 film Some Mother’s Son, playing a mother superior in the IRA hunger strike.
+She had numerous supporting roles in films, including in the 1996 film Some Mother's Son, playing a mother superior during the 1981 IRA hunger strike.
 In 1970, she also appeared alongside Julie Andrews and Rock Hudson in the musical Darling Lili.

 Keogh coached Barbra Streisand on how to speak with a cockney accent for her 1970 film, On A Clear Day You Can See Forever, despite her being a Dublin native.

 In 2007, she appeared in a spoof Irish election commercial on behalf of Alone, a charity for the elderly, as "Betty from the Grey Tigers party".
 She urged the electorate to vote so that "your granny would be proud of you".

 Theatre roles

 Keogh played many theatre roles throughout her career, including in the play Purple Dust in 1953, at Cloyne.
-She also had roles at West End theatres in London, including a 1973 production of Say Goodnight to Grandma, at St Martin's theatre, Once a Catholic, at Wyndham's theatre in 1978, and Ducking Out in 1982 at Duke of York's theatre.
+She also had roles at West End theatres in London, including a 1973 production of Say Goodnight to Grandma at St Martin's Theatre, Once a Catholic at Wyndham's Theatre in 1978, and Ducking Out in 1982 at the Duke of York's Theatre.
 Keogh also played Mrs O'Toole in Look Out ...
-Here Comes Trouble!, in 1978, at the Donmar Warehouse, and Mrs Madigan in Juno and the Paycock, in 1980, at the Aldwych theatre, as part of the Royal Shakespeare Company.
+Here Comes Trouble!, in 1978, at the Donmar Warehouse, and Mrs Madigan in Juno and the Paycock, in 1980, at the Aldwych Theatre, as part of the Royal Shakespeare Company.

 In Dublin, Keogh appeared in the 1988 Irish premiere of Jeffrey Archer's Beyond Reasonable Doubt at the Gaiety Theatre.
 In 1992, she took the part of the spiteful mother in Una Pooka at the Tricycle Theatre, Kilburn, London, with later roles including The Silver Tassie, at the Almeida Theatre in 1995, The Importance of Being Earnest at the Abbey Theatre in 1997 and Brian Friel's version of Chekhov's The Three Sisters at Chichester Festival Theatre in 2001.